andock/andock/docs/getting-started/docksal.md

 fin andock config generate
 ```
 This will create some required config files and templates for init, build, test and update hooks.
-Here you will find an overview of andock [configuration](../configuration/andock.md).
+Here you will find an overview of Andock [configuration](../configuration/andock.md).
 And here you will find more details about the [hook configuration](../configuration/hooks.md)

 ### Build
 ```